zy97140/omp-benchmark-for-pytorch/README.md

 |---|---:|---:|---:|
 |Model|i7-5960X|E5-2699 v4|CPU 7250F|

 The data we achieved for now is from the desktop CPU.
-You must note that all the data are collected from desktop CPU Intel(R) Core(TM) i7-5960X CPU @ 3.00GHz, The data may fluctuate in the same model CPUs because of complex environment.
+The data may fluctuate a little in a same CPU because of the complex environment.

-#### 4.1  Parallelism implementation of official version can be improved.
+#### 4.1  The optimization of official version for contiguous tensor can be improved further.
 We choose add operation for contiguous tensors that are greater than 100K as the test case.
 Because:
 - Official version does not support parallelism for discontinuous tensor.
 - Official version does not support copy parallelism.
 [Link](https://github.com/pytorch/pytorch/blob/master/torch/lib/TH/generic/THTensorCopy.c#L77).
 - The value is set to >100k because official version set the openmp overhead threshold as [100K](https://github.com/pytorch/pytorch/blob/master/torch/lib/TH/generic/THTensorMath.c#L13).
+So that what we test will be parallelized by the two version.

 Operation: add
 Tensor Continuity: contiguous